adamantas/cardano-stake-pool/README.md

 [local $] cdk synth testnet-core
 ```

-_This is an AWS CloudFormation template that you'd have to write yourself (in YAML, Karl!!!), or JSON (which is even worse), if we didn't use AWS CDK.
+_This is an AWS CloudFormation template that you'd have to write yourself (in YAML or JSON), if we didn't use AWS CDK.
 CDK makes it much more fun to code in TypeScript and has sensible defaults to shorten VPC launch code to just one line:_
 ```
 this.vpc = new ec2.Vpc(this, 'VPC');
 ```